 Victims of Crime May Request Restitution

-The Indonesian Criminal Justice System is currently under development and oriented toward the perpetrators’ interest and the victims’ protection.
-In addition to the entitlement to protection, the victims of particular crimes shall also have the right to compensation and Restitution.
+The Indonesian Criminal Justice System is currently under development which is not only oriented towards the interest of the perpetrators but also oriented towards the protection of Victims.
+In addition to the entitlement to protection, the Victims of particular crimes shall also have the right to compensation and Restitution.

-The Indonesian Government has issued Government Regulation No. 43 of 2017 on the Implementation of Restitution for Children who Become Victims of Crime and Government Regulation No. 35 of 2020, an Amendment to Government Regulation No. 7 of 2018 on the Provision of Compensation, Restitution and Assistance to Witnesses and Victims.
-However, both regulations have limited scopes that do not cover the technicality of the restitution settlement.
+The Indonesian Government has issued Government Regulation No. 43 of 2017 on the Implementation of Restitution for Children who Become Victims of Crime and Government Regulation No. 35 of 2020 an Amendment to Government Regulation No. 7 of 2018 on the Provision of Compensation, Restitution and Assistance to Witnesses and Victims.
+However, both regulations have a limited scope that does not cover the technicality of the Restitution settlement.

 What is Restitution?

 Restitution is requested by a “Petitioner.”
-Article 1 point 3 of PERMA 1/2022 defines a Petitioner as a victim, family, parents, guardian, heir, attorney, or Witness and Victim Protection Agency.
+Article 1 point 5 of PERMA 1/2022 defines a Petitioner as a Victim, family, parents, guardian, heir, attorney, or Witness and Victim Protection Agency (“Lembaga Perlindungan Saksi dan Korban” or “LPSK”).

 How to Request for Restitution?

-First, there are several requirements must be included within the restitution petition, which is:
+There are several requirements must be included within the Restitution petition, which are:

 The request for Restitution can be submitted during the trial process of the criminal case in which the petition for Restitution is submitted to the Chairperson/Head of the Court directly or through the LPSK, investigators, or the Public Prosecutor.

-In the event that the victim does not submit a petition for Restitution in the trial process against the perpetrator of the crime, the petition can be filed after the court verdict of the primary criminal case has become legally binding and/or no longer than 90 (ninety) calendar days after the Petitioner becomes aware that the court verdict has become legally binding.
+In the event that the Victim does not submit a petition for Restitution in the trial process against the perpetrator of the crime, the petition can be filed after the court verdict of the primary criminal case has become legally binding or no longer than 90 (ninety) calendar days after the Petitioner becomes aware that the court verdict has become legally binding.

 The Petition of Restitution Process